1. Open Access

 5.2.1 Appropriate attribution and acknowledgement

-• That the contribution of other persons or parties, who/which add value to the work in any way is sufficiently acknowledged,
+- The contribution of other persons or parties, who/which add value to the work in any way, is sufficiently acknowledged,

-• That the Conflicts of Interest document is signed properly and sent to us in time.
+- The Conflicts of Interest document must be signed properly and sent to us on time.

 Authors can send a request for changes to authorship to the Chief Editor.
 The Editorial Board of the journal reserves the right to take the final decision on the request.
 Changes will be made only if there is a valid reason and full agreement among the authors.
 Public notification may be made in the case of any post-publication change.